Rollover Lawyer & Roof Collapse Attorney

-What Are the Most Common Causes of SUV Roof Crush Accidents?
+What Are the Most Common Causes of Truck & SUV Roof Collapse Accidents?

-Specific factors have been identified as being a contributing factor in SUV-related accidents.
+Specific factors have been identified as being contributing factors in SUV-related accidents.
 The following is a compiled list of the elements that may lead to a roof crush accident.

 1. Vehicle Tripping

-The factors that may play a role in an SUV roof crush accident include the vehicle’s wheels treading on soft soil, driving too close to a guardrail or a high slope.
-An SUV’s weight tends to be more top-heavy than a 4-door vehicle.
+The aspects that may play a role in a caved-in roof accident include the vehicle’s wheels treading on soft soil, driving too close to a guardrail, or a high slope.
+The weight of a truck and SUV tends to be more top-heavy than a sedan.

-If an SUV is driven on a 2-lane highway at a high speed and there’s suddenly a problem, the driver might lack time to react and get back in control of the vehicle.
-It is always advisable to drive SUVs with caution in case the road’s structure is unreliable.
+When driving a truck or SUV at high speeds on a two-lane highway, a driver may lack time to react and get back in control of the vehicle.
+It is always advisable to drive with caution if the road’s structure is unpredictable.

 2. Poor Maintenance

-SUVs are larger in size, which is why maintenance is required for not just the driver but also other drivers on the road.
-Tires that are low in air supply or extremely deteriorated have been shown to put those that drive SUVs at risk.
+The maintenance of trucks and SUVs is essential because these vehicles are larger than others on the road.
+Tires that are low in air supply or deteriorated can put those that drive SUVs and trucks at risk.

 A small puncture that goes unnoticed can lead to a tire blowout.
-Statistics show that more than 78,000 driver has been in serious accidents caused by tire blow-outs.
+Statistics show that more than 78,000 drivers have been in serious accidents caused by tire blowouts.

-SUVs can be difficult to maneuver due to their structure.
-It can be difficult to see behind and many drivers often underestimate a turn.
-SUVs have a higher chance of tipping over if swerved aggressively unlike regular vehicles.
+SUVs can be difficult to handle due to their design.
+It can be challenging to see behind you and many drivers often underestimate turning.
+Trucks and SUVs have a higher chance of tipping over if swerved aggressively.

 Drivers of larger vehicles are encouraged to never drive beyond the highway speed limit.
 Studies have shown that more than 40 percent of roof crush accidents are preventable if the SUV’s driver wasn’t speeding.

-Who Can Be Held Liable in an SUV Roof Crush Case?
+Who Can Be Held Liable in an SUV or Truck Roof Collapse Case?

-Defective door locks, seat belt buckles, or even latches that don’t stay locked, airbag deployment failures, post-collision fuel-fed fires, as well as seatbelt buckles that open in case of an accident may all result in catastrophic injuries for passengers and drivers.
+Defective door locks, or latches that don’t stay locked, airbag deployment failures, post-collision fuel-fed fires, as well as seatbelt buckles that open in case of an accident may all result in catastrophic injuries for passengers and drivers.

-If an SUV roof crush accident happens, it is not always the driver at fault.
-Vehicle manufacturers have a duty to ensure the safety of the driver when driving.
+If an SUV roof collapse accident happens, it is not always the driver at fault.
+Vehicle manufacturers must ensure the safety of the driver when driving.
 The “Motor Vehicle Safety Act” was instilled by the federal government.
 It required vehicle manufacturers to follow certain safety standards.

 The Act was introduced after studies show that close to 94,000 people died in a single year from motor vehicle accidents.
 While safety standards have been instituted, this has not ensured that drivers never get involved in vehicle accidents.

-Besides negligent drivers, vehicle manufacturers can be held liable for roof crush accidents too.
-Manufacturers responsible for auto defects fall into 2 categories in product liability.
+Besides negligent drivers, vehicle manufacturers can be held liable for roof collapse accidents too.
+Manufacturers responsible for auto defects fall into two categories in product liability.

 If a vehicle part is incorrectly made, chances are that an accident will occur.
 The parts might not be initially defective but they have been improperly cared for.
-Lack of care during transportation of a vehicle may lead to important parts of a vehicle such as the brakes to get damaged.
+Lack of care during vehicle transportation may lead to important parts of a vehicle such as the brakes getting damaged.